 When a tooth is badly decayed and diseased, sometimes it’s necessary to remove it.
 However, it’s almost always preferable to keep the tooth intact, if possible.

 One of the best forms of treatment that preserves your natural teeth is known as root canal therapy.
-Robert Matlach Dental offers root canal therapy to save teeth from extraction.
+Robert Matlach Dental in Huntington offers root canal therapy to save teeth from extraction.

 What Is Root Canal Therapy?